Popular Workflow Builders: A Comprehensive Guide to Automation Platforms

 1. User skill level - Who builds and maintains workflows?

-2. Use case - Data pipelines vs business processes vs SaaS integration?
+2. Use case - Data pipelines vs business processes vs SaaS integration vs AI agents?

 3. Hosting - Cloud vs self-hosted requirements?